github/docs/content/actions/using-github-hosted-runners/about-github-hosted-runners.md

 ![Two runners processing separate jobs](/assets/images/help/images/overview-github-hosted-runner.png)

 The following example workflow has two jobs, named `Run-npm-on-Ubuntu` and `Run-PSScriptAnalyzer-on-Windows`.
-When this workflow is triggered, {% data variables.product.prodname_dotcom %} provisions a new virtual machine for each job.
+When this workflow is triggered, {% data variables.product.prodname_dotcom %} provisions a new runner image for each job.

 - The job named `Run-npm-on-Ubuntu` is executed on a Linux VM, because the job's `runs-on:` specifies `ubuntu-latest`.
 - The job named `Run-PSScriptAnalyzer-on-Windows` is executed on a Windows VM, because the job's `runs-on:` specifies `windows-latest`.